 In all formal investigations, the burden of gathering facts and evidence rests solely with the University and not the individual parties.
-The parties are encouraged to provide all information to the investigator that is directly related to the allegations.
-Such information may include the names of potential witnesses and documentary evidence such as emails, text messages or other similar electronic communications.
+The parties are encouraged to provide all information to the AAO investigator that is directly related to the allegations.
+Such information may include the names of potential witnesses and documentary evidence such as employee performance evaluations, course grades or written evaluations, emails, text messages, pictures/videos, and other similar electronic or hard copy communications.
 The information may also include, in some cases, medical, psychological, or other treatment records provided that the party provides the investigator with written consent to consider and include the treatment records in the investigation.
-If the party provides the investigator with written consent, the treatment documents will become part of the evidentiary file, which both parties have the right to review.

-The University will take reasonable steps to gather initial facts and evidence by providing both parties with an opportunity to meet with the investigator.
+The AAO will take reasonable steps to gather initial facts and evidence by providing both parties with an opportunity to meet with the investigator.
 The investigator may request additional interviews with a party or parties based on information gathered during the investigation.
 During every interview, the Complainant and Respondent will have opportunities to provide the investigator with their recollection of the alleged incident(s), the names of witnesses and copies of documents to the investigator.

 Providing information to the investigator, whether submitted verbally or by the submission of documents or both, is voluntary for all parties.
 The University cannot compel a party or witness to answer any questions during the interview or submit documents or otherwise make any statements.
-However, the parties are encouraged to provide relevant information to the investigator.
-A party or witness's decision not to participate in the investigatory process, in whole or in part, will be documented in the investigative report.
+However, the parties are encouraged to provide relevant information to the AAO investigator.
+A party or witness' decision not to participate in the investigatory process, in whole or in part, will be documented in the investigative record.
+The AAO may, in its discretion, consolidate complaints where the allegations arise out of the same facts.

-The University will seek to complete the investigation and any additional necessary processes within a prompt and reasonable amount of time, typically not to exceed 120 days.
+The AAO will seek to complete the investigation and any additional necessary processes within a prompt and reasonable amount of time, typically not to exceed ninety (90) days.
 This timeline is not binding and creates no rights for the parties.
-The University can extend deadlines at its discretion.
+The AAO can extend deadlines at its discretion.
 If temporary delays occur, the Complainant and Respondent will be notified in writing regarding the reason(s) for the delay.
-The parties will be notified, in writing, when the investigation resumes.